ttnn.topk

 TILE

-The output_value_tensor will have the same data type as input_tensor and output_index_tensor will have UINT16 data type.
+The output_value_tensor will have the same data type as input_tensor and will be in TILE layout.
+The output_index_tensor will be UINT16 and will be in TILE layout.

 Memory Support: